So you bought a condo, how exciting!

 This type provides protection for the condo’s interior as well as exterior surfaces.
 This means that all the installations, fixtures, additions, etc. are covered.
 Also, you, as a condo owner, still hold responsibility for your personal property as it affects your privacy.
 There are different costs in case you wish to opt for liability coverage insurance too.

 Liability insurance in terms of condo insurance means protection against accidents or any injuries that occur within the property.
 This type provides the maximum possible protection in case of damages.

 2) Special entity type

-This type covers the majority of the condo structures.
+This condo dwelling coverage type covers the majority of the condo structures.
 It is inclusive of all the fixtures in the condo.
-However, unit additions or structural changes are not a part of this type of coverage insurance.
+However, unit additions or structural changes are not a part of this type of coverage condo insurance.

 3) Bare walls in type

-This is the least protective of all three.
+This dwelling insurance is the least protective of all three.
 It includes only the bare structure of the condo.
 This means that you are responsible for ensuring all your other belongings like the interiors of the condo.
-For instance, the coverage for bathroom, kitchen appliances, and other personal property is upon you.
+For instance, the property coverage for bathroom, kitchen appliances, and other personal liability and property is upon you.

-Knowing about these three master policies can help you in making the right choice while choosing the ideal dwelling coverage plan for yourself.
+Knowing about these three master policies can help you make the right choice while choosing the ideal dwelling coverage plan for yourself.

 The types of hazards that you get protection for vary according to the location of your condo, as well as the type of insurance coverage or liability claim that you have chosen for insurance.